Dispute Resolution: Certification Complaints and Appeals

 - For disputes related to SAN, information received only verbally shall be recorded and appropriate next steps determined.

 - For disputes related to FSC, if the complainant is not satisfied with the resolution concluded within Rainforest Alliance, there is an option to submit the dispute through the FSC dispute resolution process as documented on the FSC website.
+For disputes related to SAN, if complainant is not satisfied with the resolution concluded within Rainforest Alliance, there is an option to submit the dispute to the SAN accreditation body, IOAS.

 Please use the following form to submit formal disputes: G-03b Dispute Resolution Form for Complaints and Appeals, and send to your local Rainforest Alliance Certification representative.
 Visit our contact page for our regional offices and partner organizations.